trevorgrayson/activeworkaround/README.md

 # SilverSpoon
 In this world there are the has, and the has nots.
 ActiveRecord can `has_many` other ActiveRecords, but what about the rest of us?
-SilverSpoon lets ActiveRecord objects `has_many` Non-ActiveRecord objects, or for Non-ActiveRecord objects to `has_many` Non-ActiveRecord objects.
+SilverSpoon lets ActiveRecord objects `has_many` Non-ActiveRecord objects, or for Non-ActiveRecord objects to `has_many` other Non-ActiveRecord objects.

 For the people!